cvs-health/testaro/README.md

 Test packages sometimes do redundant testing, in that two or more packages test for the same issues, although such duplications are not necessarily perfect.
 This fact creates three problems:
 - One cannot be confident in excluding some tests of some packages on the assumption that they perfectly duplicate tests of other packages.
-- The Testaro report from a script documents each package’s results separately, so a single defect may be documented in multiple locations within the report, making the consumption of the report inefficient.
+- The Testaro report from a script documents each package’s results separately, so a single defect may be documented in multiple locations within the report, making the direct consumption of the report inefficient.
 - An effort to aggregate the results into a single score may distort the scores by inflating the weights of defects that happen to be discovered by multiple packages.

 The tests provided with Testaro do not exclude any apparently duplicative tests from packages.